 Psalm 139 is a most beautiful sacred song, which bring our rapt attention to the hallowed essence of the child in utero, and of God's sovereign role in each little life.
 While this Psalm can excite our wonder and praise, it can also stir up much regret and deep-seated grief, in those that may have wittingly or unwittingly, participated in an abortion, or been instrumental in the termination of an unborn child.

 Though abortion is a sin, and the loss of life through terminating a pregnancy is a travesty, Jesus died to pay the price for the sin of every man and woman, including this one.
 The Lord offers cleansing and forgiveness for the unsaved sinner, who in recognising their need of salvation, trusts that Christ is the acceptable sacrifice for their sin - including the sin of abortion.

-There is no condemnation, to those that are in Christ Jesus, for He even gives forgiveness and healing to those who commit this sin, both in their post salvation life - for if we, who have been justified by faith, confess our sin, He is faithful and just to forgive us our sin and to cleans us from all unrighteousness - including this one.
+There is no condemnation, to those that are in Christ Jesus, for He even gives forgiveness and healing to those who commit this sin, both in their pre-salvation and post-salvation life - for if we, who have been justified by faith, confess our sin, He is faithful and just to forgive us our sin and to cleanse us from all unrighteousness - including this one.

-Let us read through this beautiful Psalm of David, and recognise that the life of the unborn, is given as a sacred trust, and that God is sovereign over all life - and let us give Him all the praise and glory for the wonder of life.
+Let us read through this beautiful Psalm of David, and recognise that the life of the unborn, is given as a sacred trust, and that God is sovereign over all living things - and let us give Him all the praise and glory for the wonder of life.